Fortress-Finance/.github/profile/readme.md

 - **`FortressTokenUpgradeable.sol`**: UUPS upgradeable implementation with all core functionality
 - **`FortressTokenV2.sol`**: Version 2 with enhanced fee tracking and volume analytics
 - **`FortressTokenV3.sol`**: Version 3 with advanced governance and user analytics

+### Token Supply Management

+#### Maximum Supply Limit
+The FORT token has a **maximum supply of 1 billion tokens** (`MAX_SUPPLY = 1_000_000_000 * 10**18`).
+This limit is enforced in the `invest()` function to prevent unlimited token inflation and maintain the economic integrity of the protocol.

+**Why 1 Billion Tokens?**
+1. **Industry Standard**: 1 billion is a common maximum supply used by many successful DeFi tokens (Uniswap's UNI, Chainlink's LINK)
+2. **Economic Flexibility**: Allows token prices to range from very small ($0.001) to very large ($1000+) while maintaining reasonable market cap ranges
+3. **Psychological Appeal**: A round, easily understandable number that feels substantial but not infinite
+4. **Precision**: 18 decimals with 1 billion tokens provides sufficient granularity for all calculations

+**Implementation Details:**
+- The `MAX_SUPPLY` constant is defined in all contract versions
+- Enforcement occurs in the `invest()` function: `require(totalSupply() + fortAmount <= MAX_SUPPLY, "Maximum supply exceeded");`
+- This check happens **before** minting tokens, ensuring no supply overflow
+- The limit is preserved across contract upgrades (V1 → V2 → V3)
+- Users can still redeem tokens when at maximum supply
+- New investments become possible again after redemptions reduce total supply

+**Economic Implications:**
+- Provides a clear upper bound for token supply, preventing hyperinflation
+- Creates scarcity value as the protocol approaches maximum capacity
+- Maintains predictable economics for long-term planning
+- Ensures the protocol remains sustainable even with massive adoption

 ### Deployment Options